cobaltians/plugins/Webservices/README.md

 **storeValue and storedValueForKey** :

-Cobalt is storing cache data into NSUserDefault on iOS and into XXXXXXXX for Android.
+Cobalt is storing cache data into NSUserDefault on iOS and into SharedPreferences for Android.
 These two methos on the native side are overridable to change the way data is stored.

 * storeValue takes the storageKey and the data and should store the data somewhere